deduce

 You can also download one of these extensions for programming in Deduce in some common text editors.

 The Deduce Reference manual is linked to below.
 It provides an alphabetical list of all the features in Deduce.
+The Cheat Sheet gives some advice regarding proof strategy and which Deduce keyword to use next in a proof.

 Syntax/Grammar Overview